-If you have been redirected to this page, then the homestay you are looking for has been removed from the Stay Raja Ampat website at the request of the Raja Ampat Local Homestay Association (HSA).
+If you have been redirected to this page, then the homestay you are looking for has been temporarily removed from the Stay Raja Ampat website at the request of the Raja Ampat Homestay Association (HSA).

-Suspension from the website is a last resort, taken only after Homestay Association mentoring and encouragement have not yet resulted in the homestay in question meeting the minimum standards required for Association membership.
+Suspension from the website is a last resort, taken only after Homestay Association mentoring and encouragement have not resulted in the homestay in question meeting the minimum standards required for Association membership.

 Suspended homestays’ pages will be immediately restored to the site as soon as those minimum standards can be met.

 HSA membership standards have been developed by the Association to (among other things) ensure guest comfort and safety.

 Homestay Association membership also ensures that guests with complaints have a way to report their grievances and seek redress if necessary.

 I have a booking at this homestay!
 What happens now?

 Suspended homestays are still operating as usual and any guests with existing bookings will not be affected.
 (Your host is still expecting you, and our booking system will still send booking and pickup reminders to suspended homestays.)

 Contact numbers were provided in your booking system confirmation email if you need to contact your homestay before arriving.

 But I’ve stayed at this homestay and it was great!
 Why is it suspended?